 Former Lecturers & Fellows

-Rob Gunnison is Director of School Affairs at the Graduate School of Journalism at UC Berkeley.
+Rob Gunnison was previously the Director of School Affairs at the Graduate School of Journalism at UC Berkeley.
 He arrived in 1999 after writing for 15 years for the San Francisco Chronicle in Sacramento, where he covered state government and politics with an emphasis on budget and tax issues.
 Before that, he was Sacramento Bureau Manager for United Press International where he covered government and politics for 11 years.
-His reporting on the savings and loan debacle was nominated for a Pulitzer Prize. <p /> Mr. Gunnison teaches “Reporting and Writing the News” and has co-taught an investigative reporting class with Professor Bergman for six years.
+His reporting on the savings and loan debacle was nominated for a Pulitzer Prize.
+Mr. Gunnison currently teaches a summer course "Reporting and Writing the News”.

 Tyche Hendricks is an editor for The California Report at KQED Public Radio.
 For many years she covered immigration, demographic trends and immigrant communities as a reporter for the San Francisco Chronicle.
 Hendricks has worked extensively on the U.S.-Mexico border and her reporting has taken her across the continent from the Gulf of St. Lawrence to Lake Nicaragua.
 Along the way, she has trekked through deserts and jungles, helped pregnancy test cattle and bury hurricane victims, monitored polling stations and learned to cook pollo en mole.
 Her book, "The Wind Doesn't Need a Passport: Stories from the U.S.-Mexico Borderlands," was published by the University of California Press in June 2010.
 Hendricks has worked at the Hearst-owned San Francisco Examiner, the San Jose Mercury News, the Seattle Times and as a freelance radio producer.
 Her work has won awards, including a Best of the West prize and an NFCB Golden Reel.
 She holds a BA from Wesleyan University, and an MA in Latin American Studies and an MJ in Journalism, both from UC Berkeley.